Here are some of the questions we're asked most often about our work and our resources for students.

-Examiners watch around five or six hours of material a day, but there is not really a typical day as what we watch completely depends on what is submitted by distributors.
+Examiners watch material and write reports and BBFCinsight for around seven hours a day, but there is not really a typical day as what we watch completely depends on what is submitted by distributors.
 Our work is allocated randomly so we could be viewing anything from the latest blockbuster to episodes of 1960s or 1970s TV series due for DVD release.

 Once we have finished watching the day’s viewing we will log their views, and recommend a category (after re-watching or discussing any more contentious moments) in a concise reports highlighting the key issues.
 We also write BBFCinsight, a concise line of information which gives the public a clear idea of the reason a work has received a particular rating and for cinema works a more detailed explanation of the decision designed to help people, especially parents, make an informed decision about what they view.

 That depends on the material.
 Cinema films, more contentious works and some adult material are all viewed in pairs - all other works are viewed alone.
 However, many works are viewed more than once internally, with additional teams or more senior members of staff viewing them before a final decision on the age rating is reached.

 Usually a team will agree on the rating because we base all recommendations on the BBFC’s published guidelines.
 However, if a team disagrees, or believes a film would benefit from additional consideration, it is sent to another team (of two or three depending on the issue raised).
 Sometimes key scenes or shorter works are are brought to the weekly examining meeting for further discussion or sent to the BBFC’s Director or Presidential team.
 Really contentious works, like former 'Video Nasties' which are having cuts reinstated, or cinema releases likely to provoke comment, will often be seen again even if the first team agrees on a decision.